snake404/cf-buildpack-erlang/README.md

 ### Create a Procfile for CF to run

-Erlang releases are run via their application name, so in the root directory of your repo, ensure that there is a Procfile containing the following:
+Erlang releases are run via their application name, so in the root directory of your repo, create a `Procfile` containing the following:

     web: _build/default/rel/<app_name>/bin/<app_name> start